-Subject to certain limited exemptions, Section 162(m) of the Code denies an income tax deduction to any publicly held corporation for compensation paid to a "covered employee" (which is defined as the CEO and each of the Company's other four most highly compensated officers) to the extent that such compensation in any taxable year of the employee exceeds \$1 million.
+Subject to certain limited exemptions, Section 162(m) of the Code denies an income tax deduction to any publicly held corporation for compensation paid to a "covered employee" (which is defined as the CEO and each of the Company's other four most highly compensated officers, excluding the CEO) to the extent that such compensation in any taxable year of the employee exceeds \$1 million.
 In addition to salaries, bonuses payable to the Company's executives under their present employment contracts and compensation attributable to the exercise of options and other share-based awards that may be granted under the Incentive Award Plan constitute compensation subject to the Section 162(m) limitation.
 The Incentive Award Plan permits, but does not require, share-based awards to qualify as "performance-based compensation" which is exempt from application of the Section 162(m) limitation.
-It is the Company's policy to take account of the implications of Section 162(m) among all factors reviewed in making compensation decisions.
-However, the Compensation Committee, while considering tax deductibility as one of its factors in determining compensation, will not limit compensation to those levels or types of compensation that will be deductible, and accordingly, some portion of the compensation paid to a Company executive may not be tax deductible by the Company under Section 162(m).
+It is the Company's policy to take account of the implications of Section 162(m) among all factors reviewed in making compensation to those levels or types of compensation that will be deductible if it determines that such award is consistent with its philosophy and is in the Company's and the shareholders' best interests, and accordingly, some portion of the compensation paid to a Company executive may not be tax deductible by the Company under Section 162(m).
 The Compensation Committee will, of course, consider alternative forms of compensation, consistent with its compensation goals, that preserve deductibility.